 Warren Buffet strongly believes in long term plans and long term wins and that is what has made him the greatest investor of all time and earned him the nickname “The Oracle of Omaha”.
 Even without a ground-breaking invention or inheritance, Warren Buffett is amongst the richest men in the world and long term planning has helped him acquire such a massive amount of wealth.

 In this highly competitive era, if you really want to remain in business, you should be a long term thinker and make long term plans that will make your business thrive as competition toughens.

 The power of the mind cannot be overemphasized.
 The quality of your life and the actions that you take depends on how programmed your mind is.
 The mind is so powerful but it can also be controlled.

-One of my favorite quote from Lao Tzu reads: Knowing others is intelligence but knowing yourself is true wisdom.
-Mastering others is strength but mastering yourself is true power.
+One of my favorite quotes from Lao Tzu reads: Knowing others is intelligence but knowing yourself is true wisdom.
+Mastering others is a strength but mastering yourself is true power.

 Remaining in business is not an easy ride, tough times will definitely come and your employees and investors will fear for the survival of the company, during these times, you can’t afford to freak out too with them.

 During the tough times, you’ll need to bring your mind under subjection and not allow fear to creep in and then only will you be able to impact courage into your employees and investors.